Facts About Crane Flies

 For that reason, crane fly infestations are often particularly bothersome for golf courses and other businesses that maintain large, open fields.
 Not only do they ruin work put into groundskeeping crews, but they also disrupt customer enjoyment and can trigger a loss in revenue.

-For leatherjackets, use an effective grub killer that contains azadirachtin to stop the crane fly infestation at the source: the soil, which is where leatherjackets live and feed.
+For leatherjackets, use a grub killer that contains azadirachtin to stop the crane fly infestation at the source: the soil, which is where leatherjackets live and feed.
 They will also target vegetables and flowers, killing the plants from the ground up.
 When exposed to azadirachtin, a compound found in the seeds of neem, leatherjackets are subjected to a natural growth inhibitor that halts their development.
-Even better, the azadirachtin breaks down to its natural elements within 7 to 10 days.
+Even better, the azadirachtin breaks down within 7 to 10 days.

 Safer® Brand offers multiple options for dealing with crane flies and leatherjackets: